igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
 'library' or 'require' calls in package code:
-  ‘igraph’ ‘sp’
+  âigraphâ âspâ
   Please use :: or requireNamespace() instead.
   See section 'Suggested packages' in the 'Writing R Extensions' manual.
 ```
 ```
 checking R code for possible problems ...
 NOTE
 as_igraph : <anonymous>: no visible global function definition for
-  ‘distHaversine’
+  âdistHaversineâ
-as_igraph: no visible global function definition for ‘graph.edgelist’
+as_igraph: no visible global function definition for âgraph.edgelistâ
-as_igraph: no visible global function definition for ‘E’
+as_igraph: no visible global function definition for âEâ
-as_igraph: no visible global function definition for ‘E<-’
+as_igraph: no visible global function definition for âE<-â
-as_sp_lines: no visible global function definition for ‘Lines’
+as_sp_lines: no visible global function definition for âLinesâ
 as_sp_points: no visible global function definition for
-  ‘SpatialPointsDataFrame’
+  âSpatialPointsDataFrameâ
-as_sp_polygons: no visible global function definition for ‘Polygons’
+as_sp_polygons: no visible global function definition for âPolygonsâ
 as_sp_polygons: no visible global function definition for
-  ‘SpatialPolygons’
+  âSpatialPolygonsâ
 as_sp_polygons: no visible global function definition for
-  ‘SpatialPolygonsDataFrame’
+  âSpatialPolygonsDataFrameâ
-make_SLDF: no visible global function definition for ‘SpatialLines’
+make_SLDF: no visible global function definition for âSpatialLinesâ
 make_SLDF: no visible global function definition for
-  ‘SpatialLinesDataFrame’
+  âSpatialLinesDataFrameâ
-osm_crs: no visible global function definition for ‘CRS’
+osm_crs: no visible global function definition for âCRSâ
-ways_nodes2Line: no visible global function definition for ‘Line’
+ways_nodes2Line: no visible global function definition for âLineâ
-ways_nodes2Polygon: no visible global function definition for ‘Polygon’
+ways_nodes2Polygon: no visible global function definition for âPolygonâ
 ```
 ```
 checking data for non-ASCII characters ...
 NOTE